twolfson/nightlife/cities/california_san-francisco.md

 - 2 large dance floors
 - Electronic / hip hop / pop music
 - Not crowded

+## Thee Parkside
+- Bar
+- Dive bar with medium inside and medium outside area
+- Has a grill for food

+## Thirsty Bear
+- Bar
+- Usually crowded but you can find room
+- $9 for mixed drink
+- Large venue with upstairs

 ## Warsaw theater
 - Music venue, not a club